 Nudge never blocks.
 It just nudges.
 If you like the sound of that, download Nudge for Google Chrome (4.7 stars), or read about Nudge’s features below.
 You choose which features you want enabled.

 Addictive sites can only be reached by dragging across a slider

-The Defaulter turns addictive sites off by default, so that instead of visiting a site out of habit, you get to decide whether you really want to visit after all.
+The Defaulter turns addictive sites off by default, so that instead of visiting a site out of habit, you get to decide whether you want to visit at all.

 When you try to go to an addictive site, you are redirected to a page showing a nice image and a slider (see screenshot below).